OceanicJS/Builders/README.md

 // convert all of the added content into JSON, ready to be used as a components property in a message/modal builder.toJSON();

+// most things have a Raw variant, which returns json that can be sent directly to Discord builder.toJSONRaw();

 // a few other things, if you want to add a new row at any time, just call.. builder.addRow();